How to Create an Authentic Culture in Your Workplace

 If you want an authentic culture at your company, you must first understand how to practice authenticity.
 Authenticity trickles down.
 Employees have a sense of whether they think their leaders are being authentic with them.

 Employees who believe their leadership is honest and transparent with them are more likely to reciprocate this.
-Also, they may trust their company more.
+They may also trust their company more.
 Employees who sense leaders are “glossing over” items or being dishonest with them may lose trust in their employer quickly.

 Leaders have the power to make impactful changes toward a more authentic culture.
-As a leader, authenticity can feel scary, but it has positive impacts.
+Authenticity can feel scary as a leader, but it has positive impacts.

 There are many ways to become an authentic leader.
 A leader can start to become more authentic by looking inward.
 Some crucial qualities of an authentic leader are:

-• Guiding values.
-Leaders make big decisions about the company and employees regularly.
+- Guiding values.
+Leaders regularly make big decisions about the company and employees.
 A leader with a sound and focused moral compass will garner the respect of more employees than one who does not.

 Becoming a more authentic leader takes serious inner work and self-reflection.
-Although it can be challenging, it’s crucial for a leader to do this work.
-A leader’s morals and values trickle down to the rest of the company, so to create an authentic workplace, a leader must learn to be their authentic selves first.
+Although it can be challenging, a leader must do this work.
+A leader’s morals and values trickle down to the rest of the company, so to create an authentic workplace, a leader must first learn to be their authentic selves.

 Taking Steps Toward an Authentic Workplace Culture

 Authenticity in the workplace can be an abstract concept to tackle.
-First and foremost, the leadership team needs to commit to a culture of authenticity.
+First and foremost, the leadership team must commit to a culture of authenticity.
 When leaders can be vulnerable and show their authentic selves, employees will feel comfortable doing the same.

 Beyond that, however, there are structured ways to improve authenticity in the workplace.
 Keep reading to find ideas to inspire more authenticity in your workplace.